What is the function of root file system in Linux?

 The original EXT filesystem (Extended) was written by Rémy Card and released with Linux in 1992 to overcome some size limitations of the Minix filesystem.
 The primary structural changes were to the metadata of the filesystem, which was based on the Unix filesystem (UFS), which is also known as the Berkeley Fast File System (FFS).

-READ ALSO: What do you mean by scientific computing?
+READ ALSO: What do you call a group of ibis?

 How do I enable ext4 features on an existing ext3 filesystem?